 MWAA continues with close out activities for Phase 1.
 VDOT and MWAA continue to work toward resolution of the VDOT Punch List.
-MWAA submitted an updated draft schedule for VDOT repairs dated January 9, 2019 that continues to indicate that all VDOT work will be completed on June 28, 2019.
+MWAA submitted an updated draft schedule for VDOT repairs dated April 10, 2019 that continues to indicate that all VDOT work will be completed on September 30, 2019.

 MWAA met with DTP on December 14, 2016 to present the work that DTP is to complete.
 Bechtel Corporation, as the parent guarantor for DTP, entered into negotiations with MWAA for the completion of the work.
 Bechtel, at a December 18, 2017 meeting with MWAA, agreed to repair all defective stormwater piping.
 MWAA reported the cost of these repairs will be funded jointly by Bechtel and MWAA.
 MWAA and Bechtel negotiated an agreement covering this work.
 Construction began on July 2, 2018.
-Bechtel has completed their work and final videos are expected by mid-February.
+Bechtel has completed their work and final videos have been submitted to VDOT which were approved.

 MWAA reported the Task Order for the design of Old Meadow Road was negotiated, and cost of the final design is \$382,737.
 The Notice to Proceed was issued on March 20, 2017.
-ROW/Utility coordination meetings have been held.
-Old Meadow Road construction is expected to be completed by June 28, 2019.
+ROW/Utility coordination meetings have been held and utility relocation has begun.
+Old Meadow Road construction is expected to be completed by September 30, 2019.